octopuscreative/playbook/site/content/pages/7.rails/index.md

       ## Why Rails?

       ## Common Problems
       ### XSRF Token Missing
-      Requests to an API generally will not include the rails XSRF token in the header and so they will fail with a `401`
+      Requests to an API generally will not include the rails XSRF token in the header and so they will fail with a `401`.

+      A posible solution would be to tell `ActionController` not to throw an exception when the header is missing: application_controller.rb
+      ```ruby
+      protect_from_forgery with: :null_session
+      ```
       ## Recomended Tooling
       ### Authentication
       *Devise* - Platformatic